mohitnandwani/CardSafe/index.md

 ## What sort of personal information is collected?
 None of your personal information is collected.

-## CardSafe respects your privacy and does not collecte or store any personal or sensitive information.
+## CardSafe respects your privacy and does not collect or store any personal or sensitive information.
 Your privacy is as much important to us as it is to you.